liguanlue/FP-Tree-traffic-analyzes/README.md

 ### Algorithm steps:
  1. Process the original data

-   * a.
+   &nbsp; a.
 Delete the invalid data

-   * b.
+   &nbsp; b.
 Extract the taxi position of each time period to form the transaction item set

  2. Using FP-Tree algorithm for frequent pattern mining